Melina Abdullah: Early life and education

-Abdullah is a self-described "womanist scholar-activist".
-She has said that her academic roles are connected with her activist role in fighting for liberating those who have been exploited many times.
-She serves on several boards, including Black Community, Clergy and Labor Alliance (BCCLA), Los Angeles Community Action Network (LA-CAN), and Strategic Concepts in Organizing and Policy Education (SCOPE).

 Career

 Abdullah is a tenured professor and served as chair of the department of Pan-African Studies at California State University, Los Angeles.
 She was interviewed in 13th, a 2016 documentary about mass incarceration in the United States.

 Abdullah has served on the Los Angeles County Human Relations Commission since 2014.
-She is a co-founder of the Black Lives Matter chapter in Los Angeles, California, and regularly writes articles for the LA Progressive.
+She is a co-founder of the Black Lives Matter Global Network Foundation chapter in Los Angeles, California, and regularly writes articles for the LA Progressive.

+She is a member of Alpha Kappa Alpha sorority.